I. General Principles

 3. A conflict of interest or bias on the part of the Decision-Maker that affected the determination.

-4. The claim that the Sanctions imposed are insufficient or excessive.
+4. The claim that the Sanctions imposed are excessive.

 2. Grade penalties imposed by a faculty member for academic misconduct are not considered a Sanction under the Code and are not appealable.